 Day 10 Friday January 4th

-Today we will start off by giving some love to all the Godzilla fans on the tour, as we will be off to the Tokyo Tower!
+We will also be giving some love to all the Godzilla fans on the tour, as we will be off to the Tokyo Tower!
 The tower is of course featured in many ‘Zilla movies but also offers a stunning view of the city.
 While it’s iconic antenna is 333 meters tall, we will take a look out its main observatory 150 meters off the ground.
 We could make the 600 step staircase climb, but we think the elevator will be more popular.
 Since we are already here we have to make a stop at the One Piece Tokyo Tower indoor amusement park.
 We will even have lunch at the Sanji’s Oresama Restaurant…

 We do know however, that as promised we will be returning to Akihabara for our final bit of shopping and game playing.
 We will guide you to your favorite shops, and help you find those items you most treasured during our first trip to the area.
 You will be free to split up and lunch on your own (you might even want to try a maid Café or two) however, as everyone will be dashing to and fro to get the most out of the day.